-They say their priority is building their business through social channels: Some have started a Facebook group, others are being active in others’ Facebook groups.
+They say their priority is building their business through social channels: Some have started a Facebook group, and others are being active in others’ Facebook groups.
 They’re getting onto LinkedIn.
 They’re focussing on Instagram.

 And social media is an unbelievable marketing tool, so I can’t deny you need a social presence for pretty much every type of business.

 But did you know that having a blog is one of the most under-utilized tools by business owners today?

 A blog is a crucial piece of any content marketing strategy.
 In fact, it should be one of the first pieces you put into place when you’re creating a content strategy for your coaching business.

 And because a blog is an extension of your brand, you’ll need to come up with compelling and engaging blog posts consistently.
 This is where people can dive deeper into your services, your expertise, and how your methods work.

 If you don’t think having a blog for your business is a priority, here are 7 good reasons why you should start one right away:

 Your blog can be a natural information resource.
 Sure, you’ll want to have your most recent post come up on the homepage of your website, but you can get it noticed elsewhere, too.
 And not just for a week or two; a well-written blog post can attract readers indefinitely.